 It continues on until early evening.
 Pink-tinted sky spills, messy floors remain, the paper in her hand a little bit wrinkled; filled with loops and scrawls that mean nothing to the world but the world to her.
 It’s a candid confession, a melody only she could hear, a strange sense of satisfaction dancing around a full heart.
 She can’t wait to make it come to life.

-The woman in red smiles.
+The woman smiles.
 Two more days until he’s back to her side.

 For now, she’ll watch the wind sail.

 Alternatively titled “I’ll Learn All Your Favorite Songs”, this story was written almost two and a half years ago on a sunny day in August.
 It lacks depth and a coherent plot, but I like how it carries a sense of nostalgia, even as I chanced upon it a few days ago.
 Me and my sister used to write songs inspired by our love stories and I kind of miss the lighthearted sound of her piano tangled with the sunny breeze that sent the curtains flying.

 Also, prompt fill for Jolly.